a2geek/bosh-lxd-cpi-release/README.md

 > Note that as of LXD 6.6, the "security.secureboot" and "security.csm" got replaced with "boot.mode".
 See the [CPI Configuration options](docs/CONFIGURATION.md) for more.
 For now, the default configuration uses the "security.*" notation due to 5.21 being the LTS release.

-Recent verison of LXD and Incus both support BIOS and UEFI boots.
+Recent verisons of LXD and Incus both support BIOS and UEFI boots.
 "Jammy" or earlier stemcells will require a BIOS boot while "Noble" or later stemcells can use the UEFI boot.

-LXD 5.21, LXD supports BIOS boots for VMs, which all the BOSH Stemcells use.
-Without this feature, they must be UEFI boot devices and VMs are not an option.
+With LXD 5.21, LXD supports BIOS boots for VMs, which all the BOSH Stemcells use.
+Without this feature, they must be UEFI boot devices.
 Incus support is in place for the 6.0 LTS release, and likely some of the pre-releases.
+"Jammy" and earlier stemcells are BIOS boot stemcells and "Noble" and later stemcells are either BIOS boot or UEFI boot.
+(Some more details can be found in the configuration documentation under `lxd_cpi.server.instance_config`.)

 Note that the (initial) BOSH deployment can be run from Linux, a Mac, and presumably from the Linux on WSL.
 Once a BOSH director is running, the BOSH CLI can be used from [pretty much anywhere](https://bosh.io/docs/cli-v2-install/).